citp/privacy-policy-historical/c/cl/cla/clashdaily.com.md

-> *The following text is extracted and transformed from the clashdaily.com privacy policy that was archived on 2016-10-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161017134804id_/http%3A//clashdaily.com/our-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clashdaily.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606121823id_/http%3A//clashdaily.com/our-privacy-policy) for the most accurate reproduction.*

-# Our Privacy Policy / Terms & Conditions ⋆ Doug Giles ⋆ #ClashDaily
+# Our Privacy Policy / Terms & Conditions

 At ClashDaily.com, the privacy of our visitors is of extreme importance to us.
 This Privacy Policy governs the manner in which this website collects, uses, maintains and discloses information collected from users (each, a “User”) of the ClashDaily.com website (“Site”).
 This privacy policy applies to the Site and all products and services offered by ClashDaily.com.